 Where it helps

-Keeps evaluation aligned with policy, curriculum, support, or operational reality.
+Keeps answer quality aligned with policy, curriculum, support, government, legal, or operational reality instead of generic fluency.

 Where it helps

-Shows when the knowledge system starts drifting after launch.
+Shows when the knowledge system starts drifting after launch and whether it improves real work, not only benchmark scores.

 Practical Checklist